marifarwi/Soilpunk_joulethief/README.md

 Then, let's meet on this [Etherpad](https://etherpad.hackersanddesigners.nl/p/soilpunk-workshop-hdsa2022) with all nodes on **Tuesday 9.00-10.00AM CET = 4.00-5.00 PM KST = 7.00-8.00 PM NZST** to discuss the text together.
 We will prepare some questions and prompts that will be released to activate and create a dramaturgy for the discussion in the pad.

 We will also have a [BBB room](https://bbb.constantvzw.org/b/hd4-tzj-me3-3sa) open.
 But most of the discussion will happen in writing on the pad.
 We hope through this shared moment we can facilitate an moment of connectedness across nodes/scripts/space/time.

+If your schedule doesn't allow you to join this live session, we suggest you browse the pad afterwards (ideally before you start workshop day 2) and read through the discussion that unfolded (you may still add to it!)

 ### Introducing and exploring ideas - approx 60 mins